Royce Lewis Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.
+- The Tigers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers have the 25th-ranked team ERA across all MLB pitching staffs (4.62).
+- The Tigers' 4.57 team ERA ranks 24th among all league pitching staffs.

-- The Tigers rank 20th in baseball in home runs allowed (84 total, 1.3 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (85 total, 1.3 per game).

-- In his most recent appearance -- in relief on Sunday -- the left-hander tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while surrendering one hit.
+- The left-hander last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.

-- The 25-year-old has put up an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
-Opponents are hitting .302 against him.
+- The 25-year-old has an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
+Opponents have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.